-- o Same as SBCM plus - o Homelessness or at risk of homelessness - Level of acuity and need for intensive ACT services per LOCUS assessment (Level 4 Medically Monitored Non-Residential Services) - Assessment: At the time a client is admitted to a program, clinicians shall perform a face-to-face assessment to ensure that each new client meets criteria for access to specialty mental health services and the services must be medically necessary.
-According to service mix outlined above, the clinician shall complete the appropriate assessment form in the Electronic Health Record (EHR) and ensure that all relevant clinical information is obtained and documented.
-Upon program assignment, an Assessment, Problem List and Client Plan (as applicable) shall be completed for clients in community setting within a clinically appropriate timeframe.
+- o Same as SBCM plus - o Homelessness or at risk of homelessness - Level of acuity and need for intensive ACT services per LOCUS assessment (Level 4 - Medically Monitored Non-Residential Services) - Assessment: At the time a client is admitted to a program, clinicians shall perform a face-to-face assessment to ensure that each new client meets criteria for access to specialty

-- Evaluation: Clients are typically evaluated in person at a minimum of four (4) times per week in order to meet the client's clinical needs and meet a high ACT fidelity rating.
+- Evaluation: Clients are typically evaluated in person at a minimum of four (4) times per week to meet the client's clinical needs and meet a high ACT fidelity rating.
 ACT programs are also authorized to provide an initial clinical assessment for the purposes of determining medical necessity, medication support services and some psychotherapy.
 Clinical Assessment for Criteria to Access Specialty Mental Health Services Delivery System - Discharge Criteria: Same as SBCM